vibewell25/vibewell/docs/docs/guides/QA_PROCESS.md

 ## Introduction

-This document outlines the Quality Assurance process for the Vibewell application, with a focus on the AR try-on feature, analytics tracking, and admin dashboard.
+This document outlines the Quality Assurance process for the VibeWell application, with a focus on the AR try-on feature, analytics tracking, and admin dashboard.
 It defines the testing procedures, quality standards, and review processes that must be completed before deployment to production.

 ## Testing Analytics Tracking